 Students in the PsyD program must maintain an overall grade point average of 3.0 for all graduate coursework.
-In addition to grade requirements set forth in OCU graduate catalog, students are required to make a grade of B- or higher in courses that fulfill DSK and PWC requirements to meet the minimal leval of achievement.
-Should students not meet MLAs, they will have to retake the course to demonstrate competency by making a B- or higher.
-In course where course grades do not fulfill MLAs, students may only earn one grade below B-, and under no circumstances is a grade below Cacceptable.
-Should this happen, students will be required to retake the course where it is expected that they will receive a B- or higher.
+Students are required to make a grade of B- or higher in courses.
+Should students not meet this requirement, they will have to retake the course to demonstrate competency by making a B- or higher.
 Should students not make B- or higher on the second attempt, meaning that the student has now made two grades ('C-' or below), the student will be dismissed from the program.
 In addition to the course grade, MLAs for those content areas that are not fully described for the course grade also have to be met.